etong11/github-pages-with-jekyll/index.md

-## Welcome to a website about me
+## Welcome to my website!
-I'm glad you are here.
-Here's some stuff about me:
+This is a website about me, Emma Tong.
+Scroll through my posts below to find more information about me.